citp/privacy-policy-historical/a/am/ame/amegybank.com.md

   * Memorize personal identification numbers (PIN) - don't carry them in your wallet.
   * Promptly review monthly financial statements and immediately report any descrepancies.
   * Retain receipts from all ATM, debit and credit card transactions.
 When you're ready to dispose of them, make sure your account is not readable.
-  * If you suspect someone has unauthorized access to your account or to any PIN or credit card information, notify us immediately at 713-235-8810 or 214-754-9500and press 10 to speak with a customer service representative (or toll free at 888-GO-AMEGY/888-462-6349).
+  * If you suspect someone has unauthorized access to your account or to any PIN or credit card information, notify us immediately at 713-235-8800, 214-754-9400 or 888-GO-AMEGY/888-462-6349 to speak with a Customer Service Representative.
   * Report crimes regarding your customer information to your local law enforcement agency and the Federal Trade Commission (FTC) toll free at 877-ID THEFT (877-438-4338) or online at http://www.consumer.gov/idtheft.

 Glossary